unnamed44/TDM/README.md

 ## Functions

-- Enraged notifier on UI
 - If you don't want to pop up dps meter, press Close button on bottom.
 (X button on title is not same)
 - you can automate party leaving message by setting party_leaving_msg in config.json.
 Then press LeaveParty button.
 - Reset clears history and npc data, Data is reset by switching charactors anyway.
 - DPS history is shown in the UI
 - Whisper lastest dps to a user type in the input
-- Right click on LFG pops up inspecting window (debug mode only)
+- Enraged notifier on UI

 ## Credits